shrutikar/DisasterRecord/README.md

                 │   │   └── need    : shelter
                 └── Flood Mapping

-# PORT MODIFICATION----------> HUSSEIN KINDLY CHANGE THE FILES data_prepare.py AND server.py TO ACCEPT PORT and IP AS CMD LINE ARG AND USE THIS PORT WHEREVER 31169 IS USED AND IP WHEREVER 173.193.79.31 IS USED.

-The relevant data from Object Storage and their credentials have been provided in the code.
-Natural Language classifier has been custon trained and is been used in data_prepare.py.
-The credential to those have also been provided in the code.
-No modification is required for these.

 The data in Object Storage is private data and have been used solely for the demonstration of this tool.
-We do not intend to distribute the data publicaly.
+We do not intend to distribute the data publicly.
 Kindly request us permission if you intend to use the data beyond this event.